 Network Security Regulations

-- Campus computing and network administrators have the authority and responsibility to run programs or take other actions for the support and security of the campus computing environment.
-However, the university’s network operations center must receive notification of any action which might reasonably be expected to pose a risk to the production network.
-Prompt notification is required for mistakes, unexpected results or problems which negatively impact production work.
-Send notifications to firstname.lastname@example.org or call 919.513.9675.
+- Campus computing and network administrators have the authority and responsibility to run programs or take other actions to support and security of the campus computing environment.
+However, the university’s network operations center must notify any action that might reasonably be expected to pose a risk to the production network.
+Prompt notification is required for mistakes, unexpected results, or problems that negatively impact production work.
+Send messages to email@example.com or call 919.513.9675.

 - College and departmental administrators should restrict actions to their areas of network responsibility except by mutual agreement with other affected peers on their local or building network.

-- Students are not allowed to run network-based security analysis and attack programs such as Saint, nmap, DoS, DDoS or similar tools.
+- Students cannot run network-based security analysis and attack programs such as Saint, Nmap, DoS, DDoS or similar tools.
 Doing so will subject them to disciplinary action.
 (See Administrative Regulations, Section V).

-- In accordance with NC State Administrative Regulations, network administrators will investigate and test software and actions that pose risks to NC State University network security.
-Corrective and/or protective measures will be taken as necessary.
+- Following NC State Administrative Regulations, network administrators will investigate and test software and actions that pose risks to NC State University network security.
+Corrective and protective measures will be taken as necessary.